 Hiring Under the Disaster Reform and Recovery Act (DRRA)

-Before the Disaster Reform and Recovery Act, Stafford Act employees could only Before DRRA, Stafford Act Employees could only apply for Permanent Full-Time (PFT) positions open to the general public.
+Before the Disaster Reform and Recovery Act, Stafford Act employees could only apply for Permanent Full-Time (PFT) positions open to the general public.
 Now, Stafford Act employees can compete for PFT positions at FEMA under Merit Promotion after 3 or more years of continuous work.

 - Current or former Stafford Act employees